-Scheduling Block Preparation (Phase 2): During Phase 2, successful proposers will use the OT to convert their Phase 1 Science Goals into Scheduling Blocks (SBs), a series of blocks of observing commands corresponding to a certain observation length.
-During Early Science, ARC and DSO staff will carry out SB generation, in consultation with the proposer.
-SBs are then submitted to a scheduling queue so they are available to the array operators when conditions are appropriate at the ALMA site, according to the ranked list of proposals, operations schedule and weather conditions.
-Once SBs have been submitted, users will be able to track the status of their project through the ALMA Project Tracker, a user application available from the Science Portal.
+(SBs), which contain all the instructions necessary to carry out the observations specified in the SG, including calibrations, etc. SBs are then submitted to a scheduling queue so they are available to the array operators when conditions are appropriate at the ALMA site, according to the ranked list of proposals, operations schedule and weather conditions.
+Once SBs have been submitted, users can track the status of their project through the ALMA Project Tracker, a user application available from the Science Portal (http://almascience.org/observing/project-tracker/).